MSWagner/civ7-mod-missionary-capture/README.md

 - **Strategic Positioning**:
   - Missionaries can no longer stack with other units
   - Each missionary occupies its own tile, making positioning more important
-- **Border Travel**: Missionaries can still travel to foreign lands without requiring open borders
+- **Border Travel Options**:
+  - Choose whether missionaries require open borders to enter foreign territories
+  - Configurable during game setup

 ## Capturing Mechanics
 To capture an enemy missionary: